nautobot/nautobot/docs/configuration/optional-settings.md

 ---

-## ENFORCE_GLOBAL_UNIQUE

-Default: False

-Enforcement of unique IP space can be toggled on a per-VRF basis.
-To enforce unique IP space within the global table (all prefixes and IP addresses not assigned to a VRF), set `ENFORCE_GLOBAL_UNIQUE` to True.

----

 ## HTTP_PROXIES

 Default: None

-A dictionary of HTTP proxies to use for outbound requests originating from NetBox (e.g. when sending webhooks).
-Proxies should be specified by schema as per the [Python requests library documentation](https://2.python-requests.org/en/master/user/advanced/).
+A dictionary of HTTP proxies to use for outbound requests originating from NetBox (e.g. when sending webhook requests).
+Proxies should be specified by schema (HTTP and HTTPS) as per the [Python requests library documentation](https://2.python-requests.org/en/master/user/advanced/).
 For example:

 ```python
 HTTP_PROXIES = {